GFCIs, or Ground Fault Circuit Interrupters, have a “test” button and a “reset” button to test or reactivate the circuit breaker

 If your GFCI circuit breaker keeps tripping, this could mean that the outlet needs replacing.
 However, it’s also possible that there’s an electrical threat hiding in your walls.
 Seeing sparks in the electrical outlet often indicates the latter.
 Either way, the situation calls for the expertise of an emergency electrician near you.

-Before putting out an offer, there are a few things you should check when hiring an electrician.
+Before you hire an electrician, there are a few things you should check.
 Ensure that they are licensed, bonded, and insured before signing a contract.
 They should also offer a warranty in case the outlet (or electrical wiring) goes bad again.